 The recent addition of the Govett Brewster Art Gallery to New Plymouth at an investment of $11.5m, the Patea Museum and the work beginning in Stratford on a new retail complex further outline the development work that is underway to offer visitors and residents an uncompromising lifestyle in the region.

-The region is also getting major upgrades to its infrastructure to make it easier to visit and to operate a nationwide business.
+The region is received major upgrades to its infrastructure to make it easier to visit and to operate a nationwide business.

-A significant $28m upgrade is underway at New Plymouth airport focusing on redesigning the terminal and transfer experience.
+A significant $28m upgrade at New Plymouth airport focusing on redesigning the terminal and transfer experience.
 There is also talk of the runway receiving an upgrade to accommodate larger aircraft, as well as a flight school potentially based at the airport.
-The current airport upgrade is slated for completion in early 2020 and is on target to hit that.
 With the airport seeing over 420,000 people pass through every year this is seen as a great investment for the region.

-The road network is also receiving an upgrade in the coming years.
-The $250m upgrade to the mountainous section of SH3 will see the small, single-lane Awakino tunnel section bypassed and a new section added, which includes a passing lane.
-Set to be completed in May 2021 this will create a safer, more efficient route North from New Plymouth towards Hamilton, Taupo and Auckland.
+The road network also received an upgrade.
+The $250m upgrade to the mountainous section of SH3 saw the small, single-lane Awakino tunnel section bypassed and a new section added, which included a passing lane.
+Completed in 2021 this has created a safer, more efficient route North from New Plymouth towards Hamilton, Taupo and Auckland.